 Accessibility Information: All ADA 30 events hosted by the State of Michigan will include ASL interpreters and closed captioning services.
 Individuals who need additional accommodations for a specific event may contact the accommodation coordinator for the chosen event to make a request.
 Contact information for accommodation coordinators will be provided for each event at least 7 days prior to the scheduled date on our ADA 30 Virtual Events page.

-Join us for a commemoration of the 30th Anniversary of the Americans with Disabilities Act
+July 26, 2020: A Day to Honor the 30th Anniversary of the Signing of the Americans with Disabilities Act

 WHEREAS, President George H.W.
 Bush signed into law the Americans with Disabilities Act (ADA) on July 26, 1990, to ensure the civil rights of people with disabilities; and,